Aravsria/Price-Manipulation-in-the-Canadian-Grocery-Sector/README.md

 ## 💬 LLM Usage
 Aspects of the project (albeit negligible) involved the use of ChatGPT 4.0 for ideas generation.
 This is documented in other/llm_usage/usage.txt

+## Help
+Certain scripts may not run as expected in Visual Studio Code if the necessary extensions and packages are not installed.
+To overcome potential errors, use CMD/ctrl + Shift + X to browse the extensions marketplace, search for and install Python, Quarto, R, Jupyter.
+Certain Python packages may need to be installed using the terminal.
+To do so, paste: "python3 -m pip install pandas numpy matplotlib seaborn" into the terminal.